 I’ve been truncating my manuscript which is an English translation of Wong Jing’s 2011 tell-all.
 I changed the format of his memoir by having most of his words reconfigured as third person narration.
-This allowed me to put in my own insights and research into what would’ve otherwise been a fairly skimpy book (i.e. his book consisted of 246 pages with many photos peppered throughout).
+This allowed me to put in my own insights into what would’ve otherwise been a fairly skimpy book (i.e. his book consisted of 246 pages with many photos peppered throughout).
 My problem is that literary agents and publishers have a strict policy about how many words that you can have – something which can only be adjustable depending on the popularity of the subject matter.
 I didn’t want to completely get rid of chapters and passages in general, so this blog has essentially been a dumping ground for them.
 In this instance, this article is going to be a depot for what was going to be the third chapter: Jing’s years working for TVB – the Hong Kong equivalent to The Beeb (i.e. BBC).
 As for the cover and the rest of the photos, The Romancing Star II (1988) is loosely based on Jing’s TVB tenure.
 Personally, I thought the movie was funnier than 30 Rock.
 I should note that I even truncated this chapter since Jing spoke too much about being a TV critic than a TV creator.

 Monday, April 7, 1975.
 A 19-year-old boy is sitting alongside his father on a bus to the broadcast network known as TVB.
 His 20th birthday is on the 3rd of the next month.
 With a restless heart, he nervously hopes to adapt to a summer job.
 This boy is a movie madman.
 He uses all his pocket money to watch movies.
 He dreams that one day he may have his own movie.
 He dreams that April 7 is a dream-like start.
 His name is Wong Jing, and he is accompanying his father, Wong Tin-Lam, to see Mr. Chung King-Fai.
 The latter is an actor who would go to be an executive producer on television.
 In fact, over twenty years later, Jing would cast Chung as a villain in Young Gambling God (a.k.a.
 God of Gamblers: The Early Stage).